-Take NC 197 to Barnardsville, NC & turn south at the post office.
+For the full north side ascent, take NC 197 to Barnardsville, NC and turn south at the post office.
 Stay on this road until you reach Dillingham.
-Follow left fork in Dillingham to big Ivy Campground after wich the pavement will end.
-Follow unpaved raid for about nine miles to Craggy Mountains Scenic Area.
-Trailhead is at the end of the car park.
+Follow left fork in Dillingham to big Ivy Campground, after which the pavement will end.
+Follow the unpaved road (FS 74) for about nine miles to Craggy Mountains Scenic Area.
+The trailhead is at the end of the car park.